aws-samples/amazon-lookout-for-metrics-samples/workshops/RI2021/README.md

 A rough timeline of Anomaly Detection at Amazon is as follows:

-* 1995 - BI and data analytics dashboards were created, then later static rules and thresholds were created to enable rule based alerts.
+* 1995 - BI and data analytics dashboards were created, then later static rules and scores were created to enable rule based alerts.
 * 2007 - Building custom machine learning models started
 * 2015 - Integration of anomaly detection inside our analytics platforms, usage of deep learning for Anomaly Detection, and creation of Human in the Loop(HITL) algorithms
 * 2019 - Grouping and causality algorithms were developed and tested